 3. General Standards

 3.1.
 First, the Psychology Department is committed to the encouragement of excellence in its faculty and students.
 To this end, it is essential to recognize, and reward through promotion, meritorious faculty accomplishment in the traditional areas of faculty activity: knowledge production, teaching, and service.
 Each is essential to the development and operation of an outstanding department and the assurance of sound academic programs.
 While it is necessary to have demonstrated competence in all areas, faculty are not expected to demonstrate repeatedly simultaneous contributions to each area at all stages of their careers.
-Each faculty member should be encouraged to develop his or her professional career in a manner consistent with individual talents, interests and goals, and with departmental needs, as described in the Statement of Mutual Expectations.
+Each faculty member should be encouraged to develop his or her professional career in a manner consistent with individual talents, interests and goals, and with departmental needs, as described in the Statement of Faculty Responsibilities.

 3.2.
 Second, promotion is awarded in recognition of demonstrated scholarly achievements.
 Scholarly achievements in knowledge production, teaching, and service are assessed according to

 3.2.1. their importance to the science or application of psychology, the university’s mission, and departmental goals and objectives and

 3.2.2. the inherent quality of the resultant product or activity.

 3.3.
 Importance is primarily dependent upon product/activity kind, since not all classes of faculty outputs are equally contributive to discipline, university, and departmental interests.
 Quality in knowledge production is a function of such factors as significance of the problem addressed, rigor of the logic and method applied, and innovativeness of approach.
 Quality with reference to teaching is a composite of sound course design, effective management of the instructional process, and attainment of university and departmental student-outcome goals.
 Quality in the service domain is dependent upon the individual’s contribution to the profession and to the university, college and/or departmental mission.